Douglas A. Gage, Vice President for Research and Innovation

 Laura McCabe, Associate Vice President for Research Regulatory Support

 Michigan State University researchers seek to conduct their research in ways that protect the health and safety of research subjects and investigators as well as the environment.
 The Office of Research Regulatory Support (ORRS) offers online and face-to-face training and resources to help researchers assure safety in their labs, conduct research responsibly, and comply with relevant regulations.
-ORRS also pursues accreditation and certifications to assure that programs relating to human and animal subjects and environmental health and safety not only meet, but exceed, federal regulations.
+ORRS also pursues accreditation and certifications to assure that programs relating to human and animal subjects as well as environmental health and safety meet federal regulations.
 These efforts aim to maintain Michigan State University‘s respected compliance record.
 The major units within the office include:

 Human Research Protection Program (HRRP) - protects individuals who are subjects of research and/or clinical investigations through MSU's commitment to follow ethical standards described in the Belmont Report and applicable federal, state, local, and university requirements.
 The program is fully accredited by the Association for the Accreditation of Human Research Protection Programs, Inc. The HRPP includes the offices of the Institutional Review Board (IRB) and Compliance, and provides support to the MSU IRB committees.
 For more information, call 1-517-355-2180, e-mail irb@msu.edu or visit hrpp.msu.edu.

 Office of Environmental Health and Safety (EHS) - serves as a proactive provider of regulatory guidance, education, training, and compliance assistance to the university community to ensure that all faculty, students, and staff work in a safe and productive environment.
-The office acts as the primary liaison between the university and federal, state, and local environmental health agencies, including Michigan Occupational Safety and Health Administration, U.S. Environmental Protection Agency and Michigan Department of Environmental Quality.
+The office acts as the primary liaison between the university and federal, state, and local environmental health agencies, including Michigan Occupational Safety and Health Administration, U.S. Environmental Protection Agency Michigan Department of Energy, Great Lakes and Environment and U.S. Nuclear Regulatory Commission.
 For more information, call 1-517-355-0153 or visit www.ehs.msu.edu.

-Export Control and Trade Sanctions - oversees the university's compliance with export control regulations, which impose access, dissemination, and participation restrictions on transfer of controlled goods, software and information, and trade sanction regulations, which apply to certain individuals, entities and governments, based on U.S. policy and national security goals.
-The unit maintains a site license for identifying lists of debarred parties and entities, provides ongoing training programs, and sponsors an annual educational conference.
-Learn more at www.exportcontrols.msu.edu.
+Export Control and Trade Sanctions - Oversees the university's compliance with federal export control regulations, which impose controls on export controlled technologies including materials, equipment, data and software, and trade sanction regulations, which apply to certain individuals, entities and governments around the world, based on U.S. policy and national security goals.
+The unit maintains a university wide software license for restricted party screening and identifying lists of debarred parties and entities, and provides ongoing training programs for MSU personnel.
+Learn more at www.exportcontrols.msu.edu

 For more information about the ORRS, call 1-517-432-4500 or visit www.orrs.msu.edu.